jodt88/jodt88.github.io/index.md

 # Welcome

-This site was created with the intent on showcasing my various works from the past few years.
+This site was created with the intent on showcasing my various works.

 ---